fourmulaic/speechify-unlimited-patch/README.md

 **Please use this for educational propose only.**

 # How to use
-  1. First install the chrome extension from chrome web store. [speechify.com](https://speechify.com/)
+  1. First install the speechify chrome extension from chrome web store. [speechify.com](https://speechify.com/)

   2. [Find Storage Location for Unpacked Extensions in Chrome Web Browser.](https://stackoverflow.com/a/14544700/15084645)